 The Pure Mathematician is concerned with the study of mathematics for its own sake, irrespective of (though often with an eye on) possible applications in the natural, social or technical sciences and in industry.
 The main avenues of employment for a Pure Mathematician are the Universities, the teaching services, and some research establishments such as the C.S.I.R.O.
-The growth of poulation in Australia has resulted in a large increase in the enrolments of Australian Universities and the shortage of mathematicians at the Universities is desperate.
-A student who graduates with a B.Sc. degree with honours should find little difficulty in becoming a university lecturer after, perhaps, two or three years as a teaching fellow while working for a higher degree.
+The growth of population in Australia has resulted in a large increase in the enrolments of Australian Universities and the shortage of mathematicians at the Universities is desperate.
+A student who graduates with a good honours B.Sc. degree should find little difficulty in becoming a university lecturer after, perhaps, two or three years as a teaching fellow while working for a higher degree.

 In the past the employment of mathematicians in Australian industry and commerce was rather uncommon; however, over the last few years there has been a remarkable change, corresponding to the general recognition of the desirability of making quantitative what was previously merely qualitative.
-The possibility of carrying out mathematical analyses of situations as complicated as those which occur in practice has been made possible in most cases only by the development of high speed electronic computers and it is to the development of these, as yet in its infancy, rather than to any other single factor that the change in the employment picture is due.
+Amongst many reasons responsible for the change in the employment picture, one of the most important is the advent of high speed computers, which have made possible the detailed mathematical analysis of complex practical situations which could not have been carried out without them.

-For example, it is now generally recognised that every reasonably large concern should employ a statistician or team of statisticians.
+For example, it is now generally recognised that every reasonably large establishment should employ a statistician or team of statisticians.
 There must be efficient and well designed supervision of the quality and testing of products.
 The analysis of sales and business methods must be in the hands of experts.
 Statisticians are also found in many research establishments, in government departments, in industry, in the C.S.I.R.O., and in the Universities, where they are concerned with the design of experiments and analyses of the results obtained.
 Further, mathematically oriented statisticians may spend their time on the invention of important mathematical descriptions of physical and social phenomena.
 Mathematical relations governing the behaviour of electricity, energy and satellites, for example, are well known; it is not so well known, however, that other mathematical theories are being developed in nearly every field of endeavour by persons trained in statistical theory and probability: for example, in public works for statistical models to assist in the design of dams; in sociology for theories explaining migration; and in biology for theories of inheritance.
 Students interested in working in these fields should study the courses in Theory of Statistics.

-Applied Mathematics consists of the application of mathematical methods to the study of nature.
+Mathematics consists of the application of Applied mathematical methods to the study of nature.
 In different Australian universities, different fields of study are emphasised, but in each case the study of nature and her laws is the main purpose, the mathematical technique being means to this end.
-In this Department, the main field of study is modern theoretical physics, with an emphasis on quantum mechanics, nuclear theory, and statistical mechanics.
+In this Department the main field of study is modern theoretical physics, with an emphasis on quantum mechanics, nuclear theory, and statistical mechanics.
 However, other branches of Applied Mathematics are included in the course, such as electro-magnetic theory, classical dynamics, mathematical hydrodynamics and aerodynamics, theory of elasticity and solid state theory.
-In this general field, the normal qualification for independent research and for university employment, is a Ph.D. degree, following upon an Honours B.Sc. degree.
-The Department of Applied Mathematics includes provision for this full course.
+In this general field, the normal qualification for independent research and for university employment, is a Ph.D. degree, following upon Honours B.Sc. degree.
+The Department of Applied an Mathematics includes provision for this full course.
 Furthermore, it is highly desirable for young graduates in this field who have recently qualified for a Ph.D. degree to go overseas for some time in order to widen their experience.
 Overseas contacts exist, and every effort is made to place graduates suitably.